Detail of Song Dynasty Empress Costumes – Hanfu Culture

 Influenced by the traditional paradigm system of Zhouli (周礼), the Empress costumes of Diyi system (翟衣制度) was used until the Ming Dynasty and spread to countries of the Han cultural circle such as Korea and Vietnam.

 With the abolition of Han clothing by the rulers of the Qing Dynasty, the Diyi system was abolished altogether, and the Diyi system in countries such as Korea and Vietnam was also undermined to some extent with the foreign invasion.
-With the contemporary trend of reviving traditional Hanfu culture, Diyi has returned to the in a variety of new guises.
+With the contemporary trend of reviving traditional Hanfu culture, Diyi has returned to the public in a variety of new guises.

 Detail of Song Dynasty Empress Costumes – Hanfu Culture-19